open-feature/ofep/OFEP-metric-hooks.md

 ## Expansion options

-Given below are future expansions that can be build on top of the metrics hook.
+Below are future expansions that can be built on top of the metrics hook.
 These options will not be implemented as they require further discussions and agreements from the community.

 ### Metric to measure latency